vimist/watch-do/docs/index.rst

 ====================

-Watch Do is primarily a command line utility that allows you to monitor files for changes using a variety of different methods (:ref:`.MD5` hash of the file, :ref:`.ModificationTime`, etc) and then perform actions based on these changes.
+Watch Do is primarily a command line utility that allows you to monitor files for changes using a variety of different methods (:class:`.MD5` hash of the file, :class:`.ModificationTime`, etc) and then perform actions based on these changes.

 The core Watch Do libraries can be used externally from the command line